Jonghakseo/chrome-extension-boilerplate-react-vite/README.md

 1. When you're using Windows run this:
    - `git config --global core.eol lf`
    - `git config --global core.autocrlf input`
-<h4> This will change eol(End of line) to the same as on Linux/Mac. \
-Without this, you will have conflicts with your teammates with those systems \
-and our bash script won't work</h4>
+   #### This will change eol(End of line) to the same as on Linux/Mac, without this, you will have conflicts with your teammates with those systems and our bash script won't work
 2. Clone this repository.
 3. Change `extensionDescription` and `extensionName` in `messages.json` file.
 4. Install pnpm globally: `npm install -g pnpm` (check your node version >= 18.19.1))